 Marco Polo is a classic game for the pool.
 If you want to mix it up a bit, have kids make animal noises instead of playing the usual way.
 Have one kid yell "whale!" and the rest reply with their best whale impression.

-For this game, one kid stands at one side of the pool and acts as the fox.
-Other kids stand at the other side and say "What time is it, Mr. Fox?"
+For this game, one kid stands in the pool at one side and acts as the fox.
+Other kids stand in the opposite side of the pool and say, "What time is it, Mr. Fox?"
 The fox replies with a time and the other kids need to walk that many steps forward.
 For example, 6 o'clock means they would need to take 6 steps.

-At any time, Mr. Fox can decide it's dinner time and chase down one of the other players to tag, as they try to get back to the wall where they started.
+At any time, Mr. Fox can decide it's dinner time and chase down one of the other players to tag, as they try to get back to the side where they started.

 If the kids you're babysitting are a bit older and more comfortable in the pool, you can get them to dive to the bottom and pick up objects.